 Past appointments include positions at the Harvard School of Public Health, Boston, MA, and at the German Institute of Human Nutrition (DIfE).

 He has been working as investigator on the Nurses’ Health Studies I and II, the Health Professionals Follow-up Study, and the European Prospective Investigation into Cancer and Nutrition (EPIC), and is among the principal investigators and member of the board of directors of the German National Cohort (NAKO Gesundheitsstudie).

 Prof Pischon was stipend of the German Academic Exchange Service (DAAD) and received several awards from scientific societies.
 His research focuses on the impact of metabolic factors, diet and lifestyle on the risk of chronic diseases, particularly cancer, cardiovascular disease and diabetes.
 His research results have been published in major international journals.

 Prof Annie Anderson, University of Dundee, UK

 Annie S. Anderson BSc PhD RD FRPE FRSE is Professor of Public Health Nutrition and Co-director of the Centre for Research into Cancer Prevention and Screening at Ninewells Medical School, University of Dundee.

-She trained in nutrition and after two years clinical dietetic practice in Cambridge began an academic career.
-Following a PhD at the University of Aberdeen and research posts at the University of Glasgow and the MRC Medical Sociology Unit she was appointed to a Professorial position in the University of Dundee in 1996.
+She trained in nutrition and after 2 years clinical dietetic practice in Cambridge began an academic career.
+Following a PhD at the University of Aberdeen and research posts at the University of Glasgow and the MRC Medical Sociology Unit she was appointed to a professorial position in the University of Dundee in 1996.